melowntech/workshop/tutorials/backend/urbanatlas.rst

 Configuring resources
 ^^^^^^^^^^^^^^^^^^^^^

-We can now create the ``resources.json`` file, containing DEM and cover Corine Land Cover datasets.
+We can now edit the ``/etc/vts/mapproxy/resources.json`` file containing DEM and cover Corine Land Cover datasets.
 The file :download:`projects/corine/resources.json` should be stored in ``openlanduse/`` directory: